 When we apply this definition to a set of curves, we think of them as points in some parametric (complex) d-space, where d is the number of parameters needed to specify a curve.
 When $J_Y = 1$ we get all the algebraic hypersurfaces (that admit the implied d-dimensional representation) and their complements.
-An s-dimensional family of curves, for s < d, is obtained by taking $J_Y = d - s$ and $B_Y = \{0\}^{J_Y}$ .
+An s-dimensional family of curves, for s < d, is obtained by taking $J_Y = d - s$ and $B_Y = \{0\}^{J_Y}$.
+In doing so, the curves that we obtain are complete intersections.
+Following Guth and Zahl (see also a comment to that effect in the appendix), this involves no loss of generality, because every curve is contained in a curve that is a complete intersection.
 In what follows, when we talk about constructible sets, we implicitly assume that the ambient dimension d is constant.

 The constructible sets form a Boolean algebra.
 This means that finite unions and intersections of constructible sets are constructible, and the complement of a constructible set is constructible.
-Another fundamental property of constructible sets is that, over $\mathbb{C}$ , the projection of a constructible set is constructible; this is known as Chevalley's theorem (see Harris [39, Theorem 3.16] and Guth and Zahl [37, Theorem 2.3]).
-If Y is a constructible set, we define the complexity of Y to be min(deg $f_1 + \cdots + \deg f{J_Y})$ , where the minimum is taken over all representations of Y, as described above.
-As just observed, constructibility of a family $\mathcal{C}0$ of curves extends the notion of $\mathcal{C}0$ being s-dimensional.
-One of the main motivations for using the notion of constructible sets (rather than just s-dimensionality) is the fact, established by Guth and Zahl [37, Proposition 3.3], that the set $\mathcal{C}{3,E}$ of irreducible curves of degree at most E in complex 3-dimensional space (either affine or projective) is a constructible set of constant complexity that depends only on E. Moreover, Theorem 1.13, one of the central technical tools that we use in our analysis (see below for its statement and proof), holds for constructible families of curves.
+Another fundamental property of constructible sets is that, over \mathbb{C} , the projection of a constructible set is constructible; this is known as Chevalley's theorem (see Harris [42, Theorem 3.16] and Guth and Zahl [40, Theorem 2.3]).
+If Y is a constructible set, we define the complexity of Y to be min(deg $f_1 + \cdots + \deg f{J_Y}$), where the minimum is taken over all representations of Y, as described above.
+As just observed, constructibility of a family \mathcal{C}0 of curves extends the notion of \mathcal{C}0 being s-dimensional.
+One of the main motivations for using the notion of constructible sets (rather than just s-dimensionality) is the fact, established by Guth and Zahl [40, Proposition 3.3], that the set $C{3,E}$ of irreducible curves of degree at most E in complex 3-dimensional space (either affine or projective) is a constructible set of constant complexity that depends only on E. Moreover, Theorem 1.13, one of the central technical tools that we use in our analysis (see below for its statement and proof), holds for constructible families of curves.